-The APOSTOLIC FATHERS
+The APOSTOLIC FATHERS 3 Hours (as needed)

 This course is an introduction to the writings of the Apostolic Fathers, the earliest extant Christian writings outside the New Testament.
 The objectives are 1.
 Gain familiarity with the authorship, background, and contents of these writings; 2.
-Examine the authors' use of scripture and traditional material; and 3.
+Examine the authors' use of scripture and traditional material: and 3.
 Trace the development of key theological issues.